NetSurf

 NetSurf is an open-source web browser which uses its own layout engine.
 Its design goal is to be lightweight and portable.
 NetSurf provides features including tabbed browsing, bookmarks, and page thumbnailing.

-In recent years, NetSurf has maintained a reputation as a nimble and capable browser for essential web tasks.
-A 2025 overview on Slashdot describes it as “a nimble portal to the internet,” highlighting its efficiency in handling tasks like checking webmail, reading news, or participating in online discussions, while remaining actively developed and optimized for performance.

 The NetSurf project was started in April 2002 in response to a discussion of the deficiencies of the RISC OS platform's existing web browsers.
 Shortly after the project's inception, development versions for RISC OS users were made available for download by the project's automated build system.
 NetSurf was voted "Best non-commercial software" four times in Drobe Launchpad's annual RISC OS awards between 2004 and 2008.

 NetSurf supports both mainstream systems (e.g. macOS and Unix-like) and older or uncommon platforms (e.g. AmigaOS, Haiku, Atari TOS, RISC OS, and Redox).

 The browser was ranked in 2011 as number 8 in an article highlighting 10 browsers for Linux published in TechRepublic and ZDNet.
-In 2010 it was referred to as a CLI browser superior to w3m.